barlukh/raycasting/README.md

 - Raycasting for wall detection and rendering
 - Drawing of different animated sprites
 - Basic player movement and rotation
+- Movement of sprites to follow the player
 - Texture support for walls and NPCs
 - Built using the C-based raylib framework
 - Fixed-point arithmetic and optimization through bitwise operations